JellyGh0st/React-atsiskaitymas/README.md

 ### `3 step`

-In bash terminal direct to 'react-atsiskaitymas' folder you copied by the help of cd command (example: cd REACT/react-atsiskaitymas ).
+In react-app terminal direct to 'react-atsiskaitymas' folder you copied by the help of cd command (example: cd REACT/react-atsiskaitymas ).
 Then type: 'npm start'.
 This runs the app in the development mode.\